zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 ## **Step 2:** Analyzing Essbase data using Smart View Add-ins

-In this section, we will be doing the following -
+In this section, The following topics will be covered:

 * Connect to Data Sources
 * Explore the Smart View interface
 * Create ad hoc grids
 * Use Audit Trail

 After installing Oracle Smart View for Office, you can create connections to Essbase.
-Connections require information about the server and port.

-*To create a private connection to Essbase:*
+*TSteps o create a private connection to Essbase:*

 1. In Excel, select the Smart View ribbon, and then click Panel.